- What is a certificate?

 An academic concentration is a course sequence of 18 s.h. required for a teacher licensure area (TLA).
 These specific course clusters must meet licensure requirements of the State Board of Education, but do not lead to the conferral of a particular degree or a certificate of advanced study.
 The TLA may be at the entry or advanced level of teacher licensure.

-- Are there established criteria for minors?An undergraduate minor comprises a 24-30 s.h. sequence of coursework that provides an in-depth understanding of a specific discipline.
+- Are there established criteria for minors?An undergraduate minor comprises an 18-30 s.h. sequence of coursework that provides an in-depth understanding of a specific discipline.
 Often this course sequence is taken from the core of the respective degree program.

 At the present time, no criteria for a graduate minor have been specified, and certificates are preferred over minors.